Du Qiuniang: Golden Dress Song

 Don't wait till there are no flowers, vainly to break branches.

 The "robe of golden thread" is a synecdoche for Li Qi's official career.

 The Golden Dress Song, counseling the listener to enjoy the fleeting pleasures of youth, has been compared to Robert Herrick's To the Virgins, to Make Much of Time.

 Legacy

-When she was living, poor and old, in her hometown, the poet Du Mu met her and wrote a poem about her (杜秋娘诗).
-This poem is prefaced by a brief biography of Du, which is the source for the information we have about her life.
+When she was living, poverty and elderly, in her hometown, the poet Du Mu met her and wrote a poem about her (杜秋娘诗).
+This poem is prefaced by a brief biography of Du Qiuniang, which is the source for the information we have about her life.

 There is a character in Tang Xianzu's play The Purple Flute of the same name, which has been taken as a reference to her.

+The year of Du Qiuniang's death is unknown.
+According to the writing time of“The poem Du Qiuniang” with the preface, it was death after the ninth year of Yamato (835).
+There is a saying that in the winter of the ninth year of Taihe (AD 835), a mutiny broke out in Jinling.
+Du Qiuniang, who was in her forties, hid from the mutiny and froze to death by the Xuanwu Lake(玄武湖).
+It is said that in the second year, a patch of peony grew out of nowhere on the shore of Xuanwu Lake and bloomed with blood-red flowers.
+People rushed to say that this woman who had gone through ups and downs was the Peony Fairy, so a temple was built here to worship her.